cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/advanced.rst.txt

 limit this allows you to run more jobs simultaneously, than if you just used a ``%`` limit, without negatively impacting other users.

-Please reach out if you are running a large number of (job array) jobs and are in doubt about how many to run at the same time.
+Please reach out if you are in doubt about how many jobs you can run at the same time.

 Managing job arrays
 ===================